St. Peter's Basilica Tours in Rome

 How much time do you need to visit St. Peter's Basilica?

-If you join a tour of St. Peter's Basilica and the dome, you will tour the Basilica in about 1 hour and 45 minutes.
-If you go on your own, you can adjust the time of the visit as you wish, but expect that you will still need about 60 minutes to walk around the entire Basilica and stop at its main works such as the Baldachin or the Moses.
+If you join a tour of St. Peter's Basilica and the dome, you will tour the Basilica in approximately 1 hour and 45 minutes.
+If you go on your own, you can adjust the time of the visit as you wish, but expect to need about 60 minutes to tour the entire Basilica and stop at its main works, such as the Baldacchino or Moses.

-If you want to visit the Necropolis, you may need an extra hour, and if you are also thinking of going up to the Dome, you will have to extend your visit by a couple of hours to have enough time to go up, admire the views and then come back down.
+If you want to visit the Necropolis, you may need an extra hour, and if you also plan to climb the dome, expect to extend your visit by a couple of hours to allow enough time to climb up, admire the views and then descend.

-You can go up to St. Peter's Dome on foot or by combining a section on foot with a lift.
-The climb is not suitable for everyone (there are times when the staircase is narrow and can be a bit claustrophobic) but I assure you that the views are worth it.
+You can climb to the dome of St. Peter's on foot or by combining a section on foot with a section by lift.
+The climb is not suitable for everyone (there are moments when the staircase narrows and can feel a little claustrophobic), but I can assure you that the views are worth it.

-As for how to get tickets for the Dome, please note that you cannot buy them online.
-You'll have to buy them inside the temple itself for €8 (the walk up) or €10 if you prefer to use the lift for the available section.
-Either way, you'll be able to enjoy the best views of the city from one of the best monuments in Rome and it will be one of the memories you'll take away with you from Rome.
+Regarding how to get tickets for the dome, keep in mind that you cannot buy them online.
+You will have to purchase them inside the temple itself for €8 (to climb on foot) or €10 if you prefer to use the lift for the available section.
+Either way, go for it, because now that you've come this far, you can enjoy the best views of the city from one of Rome's finest monuments, and it will be one of your lasting memories of Rome.

 How to see the tombs of the Popes in St. Peter's Basilica?